 AN AMPLIFIER FOR YOUR EAR

-No matter what size or styles, all hearing aids consist of
+No matter what size or styles, all hearing aids consist of these four components:

 3. SPEAKER (RECEIVER)

 4. POWER SUPPLY (BATTERIES)